 We always welcome new singers.
-You don't need to have sung in a choir before or had any vocal training but you do need to be able to read music.
-No-one is asked to sing alone in rehearsals - you're always singing with your section.
+You don't need to have sung in a choir before or had any vocal training, but you do need to be able to read music.
+In normal rehearsals, no-one is asked to sing alone in rehearsals - you're always singing with your section.

-After you've tried us for a few weeks, James will meet you during the break to listen to you singing (in a small group if you prefer) to check you're singing the part best suited to your voice and suggest some things you might want to work on to improve your sound.
+After a few weeks, our conductor James will meet you during the break for a voice check (in a small group if you prefer) to make sure you're singing the part best suited to your voice.
+He can suggest some things you might want to work on to improve your sound.